 Colonel George Montagu’s shells

-One of Montagu’s most important works was his Testacea Britannica: a Natural history of British shells, marine, land, and fresh-water, including the most minute: systematically arranged and embellished with figures, which was published in 1803.
-He used his own collection of shells for the descriptions and illustrations in this volume.
+One of Montagu’s most important works was ‘Testacea Britannica: a Natural history of British shells, marine, land, and fresh-water, including the most minute: systematically arranged and embellished with figures’.
+This was published in 1803.
+Later he also published a supplement to the first volume.
+Montagu used his own collection of shells for the descriptions and illustrations.

-Montague died in 1815 from lockjaw (tetanus) after stepping on a rusty nail.
+Montagu died in 1815 from lockjaw (tetanus) after stepping on a rusty nail.